How to make French pancakes at home, this really is the perfect French crêpe recipe…

 Directions

-1. Mix flour and salt in a basin, make a hollow in the centre and drop in the egg.
-Stir with a wooden spoon and add the milk gradually, until all the flour is worked in.
+Mix the flour and salt in a bowl, make a hollow in the centre and drop in the beaten egg.
+Stir the mix with a fork (to break up any lumps), and add the milk gradually, until all the flour is worked in.

 Sweet French toppings that turn your pancakes scrumptious!